pnp/cli-microsoft365/docs/docs/cmd/spo/tenant/tenant-appcatalog-add.md

 --8<-- "docs/cmd/_global.md"

-!!! important
-    To use this command you have to have permissions to access the tenant admin site.

 ## Remarks

 If there is an app catalog registered in your tenant, creating a new app catalog using this command will fail, unless you use the `force` option.